johannessen/setup.sh/README.md

 -------------------------------

-First of all, you need to understand that this repository's `master` branch may change at an time in a way that is not compatible with your situation.
+First of all, you need to understand that this repository's `master` branch may change at any time in a way that is not compatible with your situation.
 As a user of setup.sh, you are encouraged to **clone or fork this repository,** create a new branch in your clone or fork and only work with the "local" tree inside a new custom directory in